awwright/magnode/doc/en/design/server.md

 OPTIONS is also used for the “CORS pre-flight check”.
 If your application is secure, it will also be secure with `Access-Control-Allow-Origin: *` but you may wish to configure the response to your preferences.

 1. Set the Allow response-header with the acceptable methods:
-	1. GET, HEAD, OPTIONS
+	* GET, HEAD, OPTIONS
-	2. If the resource can be written to, PUT, PATCH, and DELETE
+	* If the resource can be written to, PUT, PATCH, and DELETE
-	3. If the resource is a script, POST
+	* If the resource is a script, POST
-	4. If the resource is a tunnel, CONNECT
+	* If the resource is a tunnel, CONNECT

 ### POST request

 The POST method executes the dereferenced resource, identified in the request-URI, and returns its result as a new resource.
-The script itself will often be a different resource than the form used to execute it or the actual resource that the script will modify, so it should get a different URI (which may just mean appending &lt;?action=edit&gt; to the URI).
+The script itself will often be a different resource than the form used to execute it or the actual resource that the script will modify, so it should get a different URI (which may just mean appending `?action=edit` to the URI).

 The request may generate multiple resources, like a new page or comment.
 In this case, the result of the script will be to redirect the user-agent to the created resource with a 303 redirect.